Hip-Hop Mixtapes 101: Let’s Explore It

 True to the original KRS-One line reciting “Hip-Hop is what you live“, we can say that since its birth hip-hop has not been just a genre of music, as it is often referred to today.
 Moreover, as a culture that has evolved over the past five decades, it has changed an awful lot, too, over said decades.

-You can ask three different people, from three different demographics, what hip-hop is to them, and the answer will be completely different, each and every time.
+You can ask three different people, from three different demographics, what hip-hop is to them, and the answer will be completely different every time.
 You have many markers of those changes, within the so-called “culture” itself.

 One of the most significant markers of this evolution is possibly the mixtape.
 Hip-hop mixtapes, a unique and peculiar vehicle of transmission way before the Internet, have been a crucial part of the culture and related genres since its inception, in the mid-late 1970s.